 Rheumatoid arthritis causes your immune system to attack and damage your joints, making them inflamed.
 Symptoms include stiffness, soreness, and redness around your joints.

 Celiac is a disease that causes your immune system to attack your small intestine when you eat food with gluten in it, like bread or pasta.
 Symptoms include diarrhea, bloating, and fatigue.

 Psoriasis causes your skin cells to multiply rapidly.
 The result is inflamed patches of scaly skin.
 Around 30% of patients with psoriasis also get psoriatic arthritis, which causes joint pain and stiffness.

-Tri-Life Health, PC, takes a functional and integrative approach to treat your autoimmune disease.
+Tri-Life Health takes a functional and integrative approach to treat your autoimmune disease.
 Your practitioner can create a personalized treatment plan to help discover the underlying cause for the disease process, remove the triggers, reverse the process, and restore optimal tissue health and function.
 The goal of treatment is to put you into long term remission.

 They might also encourage you to make regular appointments for monitoring your condition and adjusting your treatment plan.